-If your property has an historic overlay (landmark, historic or neighborhood conservation), you will need to obtain a Preservation Permit before making certain types of exterior changes.
-Which alterations require a permit depend on the type of overlay.
-The preservation permit must be issued before a building permit will be issued.
-Design guidelines for each overlay are used to make decisions.
-The guidelines are based on national standards and customized for each district.
+If your property has an historic overlay, you will need to obtain a Preservation Permit before making certain types of exterior changes.
+Which alterations require a

 WHAT IS NOT REVIEWED

 - Work that is not visible from the public right-of-way (not including alleys).
 To avoid a possible violation, the project should be evaluated by staff for assurance that a Preservation Permit is not necessary. - Temporary structures that are erected for a period of 90 days or less and do not have permanent foundations. - Portable buildings that are no larger than 10' x 10', do not have permanent foundations, designed and used primarily for the storage of household goods, personal items and other materials, used on a limited basis and are not hooked up to utilities. - Temporary banners/signage - Temporary construction